Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-It is straightforward to see that the stabilisers measured here are closely related to those of the toric code, but with a different shape.
-In fact, we can think of this example as a linearly transformed version of a distance-$3$ toric code.
-In the next few subsections we will formalise this process and describe how we may generalise them to higher-weight stabiliser measurements, allowing novel CSS codes to be constructed.
+In the next few subsections we will formalise this process and describe how we may generalise to higher-weight stabiliser measurements, allowing novel CSS codes to be constructed on a torus.

+Lastly, we point out that the above explanation highlights that in the case of $NE^2N$-codes adding boundaries in the parallelogram shaped box $\mathcal{P}(\vec{v}_1, \vec{w}_2)$ is the most natural choice.
+Indeed, this would give a linearly transformed version of the unrotated planar surface code with distance $d$.
+However, if boundaries are added in the square shaped box $\mathcal{P}(\vec{v}_1, \vec{v}_2)$, then the code distance would reduce.
+We also point out that in order to obtain a linearly transformed version of the RPSC with $NE^2N$, one needs to add boundaries along another parallelogram shaped box.
+However, as the uniform scheduling reduces the circuit-level distance for the RPSC, that construction would not be optimal.